Wightslayer/OOPDeepLearningCPP/README.md

 # OOPDeepLearningCPP; A horrible way to do deep learning
 Udacity Capstone Project for the C++ nanodegree.
 In this project, I have implemented a multilayer perceptron for MNIST image classification.
 Contrary to normal solutions implemented with tensors and matrix algebra, in my solution each node is a unique object.
 As such, we miss the great great optimization we get from tensor operations and also lose the ability for hardware optimization with CUDA.
 Nevertheless, it's a fun project where we can really break down the math to individual numbers being updated and also allowing us to use fundamental C++ concepts required to pass the capstone project.

+For a better understanding of backpropagation, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.

 ## Motivation (can be skipped)
 My very first deep neural network was a multilayer perceptron implemented in similarly to this repo, but then in Python.
 Training a network was horribly slow as multiplications were done in vanilla python with for loops and such.
 Considering the increase in speed with a compiled language like C++, I was motivated to re-implement that old project as my capstone project.